BHFDSC/CCU018_01/england/code/README.md

-Analysis and curation code related to the analysis conducted for this project using the English data in the NHS Digital TRE for England.
+Analysis and curation code related to the analysis conducted for this project using the English data in the NHS Digital SDE for England.